taylordamaceno/qwen_dpo_web3/README.md

 This is a small-scale PoC using a tiny dataset (16 examples).
 The goal is to validate the full pipeline from training to deployment.

+## Prerequisites

+Make sure your environment (local box, VPS, or GPU instance) has:

+- Ubuntu 22.04 LTS (or compatible) with root/SSH access
+- Docker Engine 24+ and Docker Compose Plugin installed
+- Python 3.10+, `pip`, `git`, `git-lfs`, `curl`, and `jq`
+- ~30 GB of free disk space for models and checkpoints
+- Internet access to download dependencies and model weights
+- RunPod (or equivalent GPU provider) credentials for training
+- SSH key already authorized on the deploy VPS

 ## Infrastructure

 | Component | Provider | Specs | Purpose |